-A cornerstone of the 2006 agreement was a cultural landscape report, prepared by Heritage Landscapes, that was developed as a requirement established by the HPRB as a condition for the consideration of any development at Tregaron.
-The report provides a detailed historical and existing conditions analysis of the property and its component parts, and sets forth an integrated plan for the stabilization, rehabilitation and maintenance of the entire estate.
+A cornerstone of the 2006 agreement was a cultural landscape report, prepared by Heritage Landscapes, that was developed as a requirement established by the HPRB as a condition for consideration of any development at Tregaron.
+The report provides a detailed historical and existing conditions analysis of the property and its component parts, and sets forth an integrated plan for the stabilization, rehabilitation and maintenance of the estate.
 The plan was codified in the legal agreement between the property owners, acknowledged by the Board as the central guiding document for the future management of the property, and found by the Mayor's Agent to be "a key component of the Applicant's special merit case."

-1 The Board and Mayor's Agent reviewed and approved a 2005 draft cultural landscape report that was prepared by Heritage Landscapes for the Tregaron Limited Partnership for the purposes of analyzing the development potential of the TLP-owned land; it did not provide an analysis of the development potential of the WIS property.
-In 2007, Heritage Landscapes finalized the cultural landscape report for the Tregaron Conservancy.
+1 The Board and Mayor's Agent reviewed a 2005 draft cultural landscape report that was prepared by Heritage Landscapes for the Partnership for the purposes of analyzing the development potential of the TLP-owned land; it did not provide an analysis of the development potential of the WIS property.
+In 2007, Heritage Landscapes finalized the cultural landscape report for the Conservancy.
 The final report evaluated the entire 21 acre Tregaron property for the purposes of guiding future management and rehabilitation.

 2 The procedural history of the agreement, the HPRB's multiple reviews, and the Mayor's Agent's review is a long one.
-While the Board was supportive of the agreement and overall solution for the property, it determined that the subdivision of the property, and the TLP houses and the playing field projects associated with the subdivision, were "inherently inconsistent with the original unified character of the property" and therefore not consistent with the preservation act.
-The Mayor's Agent found that the proposal met the definition of special merit, concluding that the landscape rehabilitation plan and the management of
+While the Board was supportive of the agreement and overall solution for the property, it determined that the subdivision of the property necessary for the TLP houses and the playing field project was "inherently inconsistent with the original unified character of the property" and therefore not consistent with the preservation act.
+The Mayor's Agent found that the proposal met the definition of special merit, concluding that the landscape rehabilitation plan and the management of a substantial portion of the property by a conservancy dedicated to the "rehabilitation, stewardship, interpretation and to ensuring public access to the site," would constitute an "unusual and substantial historic preservation accomplishment with clear benefits to the public."

-Chapter 6 of the 2007 report identifies specific landscape areas and preservation recommendations for their management.
-The Macomb Entry and Woodland Slope is one of those areas [this section of the CLP report is attached below], and its boundaries are defined as extending to the crest of the hill "adjacent to the relatively intensive hilltop development of WIS and the residences along Macomb Street."
-While the report acknowledges that this area can be considered for development, it only identifies the area extending from and continuous with the existing Macomb streetscape as a potentially compatible place for development: "A small portion of the area closest to existing homes is suitable for additional houses that fit with the character of the neighborhood.
+Chapter 6 of the report identifies specific landscape areas and preservation recommendations for their management.
+The Macomb Entry and Woodland Slope is one of the identified areas with its boundaries defined as extending to the crest of the hill "adjacent to the relatively intensive hilltop development of WIS and the residences along Macomb Street."
+The report acknowledged that a small area extending from and continuous with the existing Macomb streetscape would be a potentially compatible place for residential development: "A small portion of the area closest to existing homes is suitable for additional houses that fit with the character of the neighborhood.
 These homes would be screened by using evergreen and deciduous plants from the entrance drive."
-It does not identify the top of the wooded hillside as an appropriate location for additional development.3
+Neither the 2005 nor the 2007 versions of the landscape report provided recommendations regarding additional development potential of the WIS portion of the property.